ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt create /opt/magick-cache
 ```

 Where `passkey.txt` contains your cache passkey.
 The passkey can be any binary content, from a simple password or phrase, or an image, or even gibberish.
-Note, it is sensitive to any carriage return you include in your passkey.
-Here is one method to create a passkey:
+Note, the passkey is sensitive to any control characters you include in the file.
+Here is one method to create a passkey without control characters:

 ```
-$ echo -n "_my-passkey_" > passkey.txt
+$ echo -n "myPasskey" > passkey.txt
 ```

 To be effective, make your passkey at least 8 characters in length.
 Don't lose your passkey.
 Without it, you will be unable to identify, expire, or delete content in your cache.